-The terms of reference of the Corporate Sustainability Committee inter-alia include:

-- Laying down guidelines for Environment Management Plan for each of the businesses of the Company; - Review compliance and status of various conditions laid down by different statutory authorities while according approvals such as Environmental Clearance, Forest Clearance, Consent For Establishment, Consent For Operation, etc.; - Review Sustainable Development Framework (SDF) requirements stipulated by the Indian Bureau of Mines and considered for Star Rating of the Mines; - Annually assess the Business Responsibility performance of the Company; - Any other function as is mandated by the Board from time to time.

-Composition and attendance at the meetings held during the year

-The names of the Directors who constitute the Corporate Sustainability Committee and their attendance at the meetings held during the year are given below:

-Name Designation Category No. of meetings held during the tenure No. of meetings attended T. R. Raghunandan Chairman Non-Executive Director 1 1 S. S. Rao Member Non-Executive Independent Director 1 1 G. P. Kundargi Member Non-Executive Independent Director 1 1
+Terms of The terms of reference of the Corporate Sustainability Committee inter-alia include: Reference 1.
+1. Laying down guidelines for Environment Management Plan for each of the businesses of the Company; 2. own by different statutory au e, Consent For Establishment 0 3. able Developme Star Rating of the ments stipulated by the Indi an Bureau of Mines and 4.
+Annually assess the Business Re sponsibility performance of t he Company; 5.
+Any other functi on as is mandate d by the Board from time to t time.
+Composition and The names of the Directors who constitute the Corporate Sustainability Committee and their attendance at the meetings held during the year are given below: attendance at the Na me Designation Category No. of meetings held during the tenure No. of meetings attended meetings held during T. F R. Raghunandan Chairman Non-Executive Director 1 1 the year S. 3 S. Rao Member Non-Executive Independent Director 1 1 G. P. Kundargi Member Non-Executive Independent Director 1 1